dhis2/wow-backend/guides/ai_assisted_coding.md

-# Guidelines for AI-assisted development
+# Guidelines for AI-Assisted Development

-## Why introduce guidelines?
+## Why Introduce Guidelines?

-DHIS2 allows using coding agents as part of project development.
-After several months of use, it has become obvious that we need some guidelines to maintain valuable human interactions and attempt to integrate AI code successfully.
-Some byproducts of AI use can be:
+DHIS2 uses AI as part of project development.
+After several months of use, it has become clear that we need some guidelines to maintain valuable human interactions and ensure that AI-generated code is integrated successfully.
+AI-assisted development can introduce issues such as:
-- overly-lengthy text descriptions
-- text descriptions ___can be___ harder to comprehend vs someone's own thoughts
+- overly long text descriptions
+- text that can obscure the author's intended meaning or actual thoughts
 - code that may not be fully understood by the human author
 - code that may not fit in with project direction/patterns/guidelines
-- communicating with collegues through AI
+- replacing meaningful communication with colleagues
-- not being considerate to fellow colleagues
+- being less considerate to colleagues

 These guidelines should be treated as a living document.
 They can be updated/debated as new behaviours emerge and existing behaviours change over time.

-Initial guideline categories cover aspects like:
-- `Language`
-    - words used
-    - scope
-    - meaning
-    - structure
-- `Code`
-    - comprehension of produced code
-    - relevance of produced code
-    - bloat
-    - project compatibility (style, convention, patterns etc.)
-- `Human Interaction`
-    - consideration for fellow colleagues
-    - keeping meaningful/valuable human interactions

 ## Guidelines

+**Guiding principle:** AI should assist, not replace, human judgement or ownership.

-### Language
+### Text
-1. Text produced by AI should be fully understandable and easy to read.
-Some examples:
+1. Text drafted with AI should be clear, concise and understandable to its intended audience.
+This includes, for example:
     - PR descriptions
     - Jira issues (features, bugs)
     - code comments

-   If the text looks too wordy or convoluted, use your judgement and edit until it:
+   If the text is unnecessarily wordy or convoluted, use your judgement and edit it to make it clearer and more concise.
-    - reads more easily
-    - is clearer
-    - is more concise
+2. Text should communicate the author's intended meaning and not the AI's explanation of its own process.

 ### Code
-1. Code produced **must** be fully understood by the author.
+1. AI-generated code **must** be reviewed and fully understood by the author before it is committed.
 The author should be able to:
     - explain what the code does
     - answer any questions about the code
-    - defend/advocate why the code is warranted
+    - explain and justify why the code is needed
-2. Code produced should align with project direction/patterns
+2. AI-generated code should follow existing project patterns, conventions and architectural direction.

-3. New patterns/approaches should benefit and fit in with the project.
-They should:
+3. New patterns or approaches should only be introduced when they provide a clear long-term benefit to the project.
-    - help long-term vision
-    - ideally not be one-off hacks
+4. Avoid unnecessary code, abstractions, dependencies and complexity.
+Solutions should be no more complex than necessary to solve the problem.

 ### Human Interaction
-1. Do not dump AI output onto a colleague.
-This may be from an AI code review or a bug report.
-Try to:
+1. Do not pass AI-generated output directly to a colleague without reviewing it first.
+This may be from an AI code review or for a bug report.
+Before sharing, the author should:
-    - understand it (where possible)
+    - understand it
-    - filter out false positives before sending on
+    - filter out false positives
-    - filter out noise/unnecessary text
+    - remove noise and unnecessary text
-    - confirm/reproduce its assertions/theories/claims
+    - verify or reproduce its claims
+2. The author should take ownership of the message and communicate the conclusion in their own words.

-2. Keep human-to-human communication where relevant/valuable
+3. Keep meaningful human-to-human communication where relevant and valuable:
     - PR comments/responses
     - Jira issue comments/responses
     - Slack messages

-## Can any of this be automated?

-Some of the guidelines could ___potentially___ be automated which would make things easier e.g. Experiment with agent config/tools to get closer to a desired output for `Language` & `Code` topics.
+4. Reply to review comments yourself.
+Do not configure an agent to auto-respond.